InteroHub/Interoception_Tasks/Heartbeat Detection Task -  Touch/README.md

 If you use the Heartbeat Detection (HBD) Task - Touch in your work, please cite the following paper:

+- Boehme, R., Hauser, S., Gerling, G. J., Heilig, M., & Olausson, H. (2019).
+Distinction of self-produced touch and social touch at cortical and spinal cord levels.
+Proceedings of the National Academy of Sciences, 116(6), 2290-2299.

 Paula paper

 ## License